-How to Enable Built-in Administrator Account on Windows 8
+How to Enable the Built-in Administrator Account on Windows 8

-Like its predecessors, Windows 8 is still prone to attacks that would compromise its system.
-But Windows 8 has a backup method that will allow you to retain administrative rights.
-This account is an elevated local administrator account that has total control of your operating system‘s permission and access rights.
+Like its predecessors, Windows 8 is still vulnerable to attacks that could compromise the system.
+However, Windows 8 includes a backup method that allows you to maintain administrative rights.
+This account is an elevated local administrator account with total control over your operating system‘s permissions and access rights.

-Even in a compromised system, you can still run this account and authorize actions or programs in an already infected account.
-Consider this an emergency backup plan for when the unthinkable happens.
-Here’s how to enable your very own built-in administrator account on Windows 8 and 8.1.
+Even if your system is compromised, you can use this account to authorize actions or programs within an already infected account.
+Consider this an emergency backup plan for when the unexpected happens.
+Here’s how to enable your built-in administrator account on Windows 8 and 8.1.

-Firstly, you need to open the command prompt with administrator rights.
-Just press the Windows key to open the metro interface and then type command prompt in the search box.
+First, you need to open the command prompt with administrator rights.
+Press the Windows key to open the metro interface, then type command prompt in the search box.

 Search for CMD

-Next, right-click on command prompt and Run it as administrator.
+Next, right-click on the command prompt and run it as administrator.

 Run as Administrator

-Copy this code net user administrator /active:yes and paste it in the command prompt.
+Copy this code: net user administrator /active:yes and paste it into the command prompt.
 Then, press Enter to enable your built-in administrator account.

 Enable Command Prompt